prury/prury/README.md

 🔍 Quality Assurance professional passionate about automating everything that can be tested.
 🧪 Experienced in E2E testing, API testing, and CI/CD pipelines.
 🛠️ Always exploring new tools and frameworks to make testing smarter and faster.
-✈️ From Brazil and now living in Germany

 ---